Cuncolim

-Cuncolim is a town in South Goa district in the state of Goa, India.
+Cuncolim is a city in South Goa district in the state of Goa, India.

 Geography

 Cuncolim is located at 15.17°N 73.98°E. It has an average elevation of 13 m.

 History

 It is a former village, now with a municipal council of its own, in the south Goa sub-district (taluka) of Salcette, India.
 It is part of the AVC (Assolna-Velim-Cuncolim) network of villages.

-Historically, there are twelve Vangodds (clans) of Ganvkars (landlords) in the village.
-Their names, in order of precedence, are as follows: Mhal, Shetcar, Naik, Mangro, Shet, Tombddo, Porob, Sidakalo, Lokakalo, Bandekar, Rounom and Becklo.
+There are twelve chardo(kshtriya)Vangodds (clans) of Ganvkars (landlords) in the village.
+Their names, in order of precedence, are as follows: Mhal, Shetcar, Naik, Mangro, Shet, Tombddo,Porob, Sidakalo, Lokakalo, Bandekar, Rounom and Becklo.

 Cuncolim was the site of the Cuncolim revolt in 1583.
 Those killed on the Christian side included five Jesuits who were later beatified as the "Martyrs of Cuncolim".

 The village of Cuncolim was the original site of the famous temple of Shree Shantadurga before almost all the villagers converted to Christianity and the temple was demolished.
 The few remaining Hindu families took the idol of Shree Shantadurga to Fatorpa where the new temple of Shree Shantadurga Cuncolikarin stands today.